W

 1. Lining a script helps with coverage

 It's important to remember that shot lists aren't just for your creative vision.
-They're a literal list of shots that helps the crew know what camera position to set up before you ask them.
+They're a literal list of shots that helps the film crew know what camera position to set up before you ask them.

 For more information on the subject, make sure to read this post on how to make a shot list which includes a shot list example and free template to get you started.